vivainio/unxml/README.md

 Note how element attributes are presented by [square brackets] while tagged elements are represented without square brackets.

-As you can see, the emitted yaml like format is easier on the eyes, easier to grep and result in a more deterministic alphabetic order (for easier comparison).
+As you can see, the emitted yaml like format is easier on the eyes and easier to grep.